abbasmunir/abbasmunir/README.md

 - 🏗️ **Building:** Exploring the intersection of social entrepreneurship and technology.
 - 🔐 **Focus:** Deep diving into **LGPD** (Data Protection) and performance optimization.
 - 🤖 **Learning:** Advancing my skills in recursion, algorithms, and complex system architecture.
+- 🌎 **Languages:** I can speak english fluently, basic spanish and brazilian portuguese is my mother language.
 ---

 ### 🛠️ Tech Stack & Tools